lacht/lacht.github.io/README.md

 ## Introduction
 Throughout my course work in the Computer Science program, I have been able to scaffold my learning experience with each new class that I have taken.

+While Data Structures and Algorithms - learning how data is structured (such as in a list, array or hash map) and how to effectively access that data through an efficient method is also crucial to know.

 In software architecture and design, I have learned that in order to develop a piece of software all steps must be conceptualized prior to any actual coding taking place.
 This high-level conceptualization identifies all use-case scenarios and then maps them out using a UML diagram to provide an understanding of how the new application will fit into the current framework.
 This type of design planning requires excellent communication with the stakeholders and end-users in order to identify all of the requirements, including any possible architectural framework changes, necessary for the new application to be successfully implemented.

+Databases – this was particularly relevant to me since I use a warehouse relational database system for my work.
+I would consider this one of the most important concepts to learn since almost everyone will interact with some type of database on a daily basis.

+Security -

 The importance of collaboration within a team environment was key to successfully completing assignments and/or projects.
 All of my classmates lived in different regions of the country which made effective communication all the more important.
 Being able to communicate and share with other team members not only can provide a higher quality outcome for an application, but it can also expand the knowledge base for the whole group.